VolkovLabs/redis-crypto/README.md

 ## Start Grafana

-Grafana can be started using Docker Compose or installed locally with [Redis plug-ins for Grafana](https://redisgrafana.github.io).
+Grafana can be started using Docker Compose or installed locally with [Redis plugins for Grafana](https://redisgrafana.github.io).

 ```bash
 docker-compose pull
 docker-compose up
 ```

-When starting using Docker Compose, dashboard and plug-ins will be auto-provisioned and available in Grafana.
+When starting using Docker Compose, dashboard and plugins will be auto-provisioned and available in Grafana.

 ## Start Redis with RedisTimeSeries, RedisGears modules